aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-ods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WORDML to ODS?</h2>

+Converting WORDML to ODS is a useful process for Python developers who are looking to add a feature to their application.
+ODS is a file format used by the popular spreadsheet application, OpenOffice Calc.
+It is an open standard format that is used to store tabular data and is supported by a variety of applications.
+By converting WORDML to ODS, developers can ensure that their application is compatible with a wide range of applications.

+<h2>How Aspose.Total Helps for WordML to ODS Conversion?</h2>
-For a Python developer, who is trying to add a WORDML to ODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help developers automate the conversion process from WORDML to ODS.
+It is a full package of various APIs that can deal with different file formats.
+The conversion process is mainly done in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the WORDML file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This process ensures that the data is accurately converted from WORDML to ODS.

 {{% /blocks/products/pf/feature-page-summary %}}